threefoldtech/info_grid/src/farmers/complete_diy_guides/3node_diy_rack_server/3node_diy_rack_server.md

 Boot Sequence Retry enabled will simply redo the booting sequence if the last time did not work.

 ***
 That's it.
-You've set the BIOS settings properly and now is time to boot the 3node and connect to the Threefold Grid.
+You've set the BIOS settings properly and now is time to boot the 3Node and connect to the ThreeFold Grid.

 You can then save your preferences and exit.
 Your server should restart and load the bootstrap image.

-# Booting the 3node
+# Booting the 3Node

 Once you've set the BIOS settings and restarted your computer, it will download the Zero-OS bootstrap image.
 This takes a couple of minutes.

-The first time you boot a 3node, it will be written: “This node is not registered (farmer ***: NameOfFarm).
+The first time you boot a 3Node, it will be written: “This node is not registered (farmer ***: NameOfFarm).
 This is normal.
 The Grid will create a node ID and you will be able to see it on screen.
 This can take a couple of minutes.

-Once you have your node ID, you can also go on the Threefold Explorer to see your 3node and verify that the connection is recognized by the Explorer.
+Once you have your node ID, you can also go on the ThreeFold Explorer to see your 3Node and verify that the connection is recognized by the Explorer.

 # Additional Information
 ## Differences between the R620 and the R720

 Note that the main difference between the R620 and the R720 is that the former is a 1U and the latter a 2U.
 2U servers are usually less noisy and generate less heat than 1U servers since they have a greater volume.
 In the R720, fans are bigger and thus less noisy.
 This can be an important factor to consider.
 Both offer great performances and work well with Zero-OS.

-## Different CPUs and RAMs Configurations for 3node Dell Servers
+## Different CPUs and RAMs Configurations for 3Node Dell Servers

 Different CPUs and RAMs configurations are possible for the Dell R620/R720 servers.